xdcorreiaa/xdcorreiaa/README.md

  - 🙋🏻‍♂️ Pedro Correia
  - 🦊 20 year old
- - 💻 Studying to become a computer engineer
+ - 💻 Studying to become a computer engineer (on my last year hopefully)
  - ⌨️ Interest on website creation and management

 ### Some of the language/tools i use or have used during the past years 👨‍💻